 If they were a major influential ‘ultra group’ like the Drughi of Juventus, there would be hundreds of banners and flags behind the goal in the Holte, and the group would just laugh at the club, if they were told nine ‘supporters’ had complained.
 If you don’t want an atmosphere or noise at Villa Park, then stay at home.

 This is a matter of principle for all football supporters to stand by

 This is not anti-social behavior, it’s not criminal…it’s in the interest of the club to have a passionately supported team, don’t make fans guilty for trying to support their club

 Now, that’s an awkward one for the club…and the nine ‘supporters’

-MOMS is not a member of the Brigada 1874, but we are a member of the Football Supporters’ Federation (FSF), whom support our stance on this issue.
+MOMS is a member of the Football Supporters’ Federation (FSF), whom support our stance on this issue.

 Follow MOMS on twitter – @oldmansaid